WebAssembly/gc/proposals/gc/wob/README.md

 * Compiler to Wasm (WIP)
 * A read-eval-print-loop that can run either interpreted or compiled code

-The language is fully implemented in the interpreter, but the compiler does not yet support closures, classes, and generics.
-It does, however, implement garbage-collected tuples, arrays, and text strings, already making use of many of the constructs in the GC proposal's MVP.
+The language is fully implemented in the interpreter, but the compiler does not yet support closures, classes, and casts.
+It does, however, implement garbage-collected tuples, arrays, text strings, and generics, already making use of many of the constructs in the GC proposal's MVP.

 ### Usage